OceanGNS/PGPT/readME.md

 	- [x] Convert variables from radians to degrees
 	- [x] Apply a correction for longitude/latitude dead reckoning
 	- [x] Calculate the profile number for easy splitting of glider dives into profiles from the timeseries plot
-- [ ] During processing add metadata information from a prepared text file to provide complete record of glider data following US IOOS standards
+- [x] During processing add metadata information from a prepared text file to provide complete record of glider data following US IOOS standards
-- [ ] Associate sensors (optode, ctd) and store relevant sensor coefficients as variables in the profile and timeseries for metadata information
-- [ ] Use naming convention of IOOS  decoder for certain required variable names (time, lon,lat,temperature, salinity, oxygen, optical channels ...) to discover data files in GTS and ERDAP
+- [x] Use naming convention of IOOS  decoder for certain required variable names (time, lon,lat,temperature, salinity, oxygen, optical channels ...) to discover data files in GTS and ERDAP

 ## How it works